MI-SIM/MI-SIM.github.io/_posts/01-01-17-misiminterface.md

 #### Growth functions

 The growth functions defined, generically, as $f_p$ in the ODE models may take any form.
-At present, MI-Sim only includes the option to use the Monod growth function:
+At present, <span style="font-family:Courier;">MI-Sim</span> only includes the option to use the Monod growth function:

 $f_{p} = \frac{k_{m,p}S_n}{K_{S,p}+S_n}$